daveskura/postgresdave/QuickStart.md

 # Quick Start Guide

+### test your database connection on the commandline
+py -m postgresdave_package.postgresdave

 ### If your postgres database is installed on your laptop/pc

 All the connection details will be defaulted, except password.
 Save the password locally once using the method savepwd().
 Calling this method once will cause a .pwd file to be created.
 After this you don't have to call the savepwd() method again unless the password changes.